MichalAdorno/kata-exercises/README.md

 * sift down
 ### lists.onedirectional
 Implement basic operations on one-directional pointer list.
+Implement also the following additional operations:
+* get the kth element to the end of the list (see [LAAK], ex.
+2.2).
 ### misc.floydtriangle
 Top 75 Programming Interview Questions, no 57: write a program to print Floyd’s Triangle.
 ### misc.longestplateau